 Essential oils also pacify Pitta.
 Jasmine, Rose and Ylang Ylang, all floral oils, are cooling.
 Citrus Oils, especially neroli (orange blossom), sharpens concentration.
 Some anti-inflammatory and healing oils for the skin are: lavender, frankincense, rose geranium and helichrysum.
 Culinary herbs and oils like black pepper, fennel, and ginger stimulate the digestive fires.
 Always remember when using essential oils, they MUST be diluted in a carrier oil.

-Yogi Bhajan taught us Left Nostril Breathing to cool the body and mind:
+Left Nostril Breathing cools the body and mind:

 When you need to calm down, when your mind is racing faster than a hurricane, or when you can’t go to sleep, try left nostril (Ida) breathing.
 Simply take your right hand and, with your fingers outstretched, block off your right nostril by putting gentle pressure on it with your right thumb.
 Be sure to keep the rest of your fingers straight and pointing up towards the sky; the fingers act like antennas for the “cosmic” energy that surrounds us all.
 (Alternately, if sticking your fingers up in front of all your friends might not be the most appropriate thing to do, use any finger to block off the side of the nose.)
 Read more